wdi-atx-10/class/learning-objectives/week4.md

 - Explain the importance of sending responses with appropriate status codes
 - Describe API versioning and why it's important
 - Use Postman and JSON to interact with a REST API

+## Rest API Lab
+- What does REST stand for
+- Why can’t everything be a get request
+- Why even use restful methods??
+- Examples of rest APIS
+- Develop a rest API